EOFY offer

 1. Intuitive and beautiful design matters

-Intuitive and beautiful design is essential for Mac accounting software because Mac users expect the same aesthetic and functional standards as other Apple products.
-Poor design directly impacts productivity and user satisfaction.
+Intuitive design matters because Mac users expect the same aesthetic and functional standards as other Apple products.
+Poor design directly impacts productivity and satisfaction.

 Choose software that prioritises clean, purposeful design over feature quantity.